 Board elections take place every four years with the next elections in Berlin in 2019 at the 16th EAPC World Congress.

 Candidates for the EAPC Board of Directors are proposed by EAPC National Associations.
-Candidates can also be proposed by a minimum of 5 individual EAPC members.
-EAPC Board members can stand once for re-election, so the maximum term of office is 8 years.
-As palliative care is a multidisciplinary specialty, this should be reflected in the consitution of the board.
+Candidates can also be proposed by a minimum of five individual EAPC members.
+EAPC Board members can stand once for re-election, so the maximum term of office is eight years.
+As palliative care is a multidisciplinary specialty, this should be reflected in the constitution of the board.
 Board members are nominated by national associations or, in a few cases, by individual members.
 They are elected as individuals to service the EAPC for a four-year term, with one additional opportunity to be re-elected.
-The EAPC is keen to have Board members from all disciplines, at all stages of their career, and from all parts of Europe.
-At least two board members should be nurses.
+The EAPC is keen to have board members from all disciplines, at all stages of their career, and from all parts of Europe.

 Proposed candidates (new nominees and nominees for re-election to the EAPC Board) must be:

 - a member of EAPC with the right to vote.
 Candidates are required to maintain full voting membership throughout their term on the board either as an individual EAPC member or a board member of their National Organisation

 - supported in writing by their EAPC National Association or five EAPC members with full voting membership

 - actively involved in Palliative Care in their own country

 - able to give sufficient time to the activities of the EAPC and attend a minimum of 50% of all board meetings

 What is expected of EAPC Board members?